innopolis-devops/labs/app_dart/DART.md

 I use vscode extention that does formatting for me

+### 7. Test

+do a widget tests with provided functionality and check the time in a range

 ## Conclusion

 Use packege for everything in flutter.
 The main packages for this app are Riverpod and GoRouter